goabout/goabout-prerender/readme.md

 ### 2. AngularJS Module

-Check `seo.service.js.example` for an example setup for angularJS.
-The idea is to trigger phantomJS by calling `window.callPhantom()` when JS content is ready.
+That app will automatically inject code to call phantom when angular has finished all his async requests.

-If Phantom was not called at all, the page will be rendered with 10 seconds delay.
+If Phantom was not called with angular-dependent script, the page will be rendered with 10 seconds delay.

 ### 3. PhantomJS Module